talvbansal/laravel-ms-teams-notification-channel/README.md

 - `button($text, $url): (string, string)` Adds an inline "Call to Action" button.
 You can add as many as you want.
 - `image($url): (string, string)` Adds an inline image from the given url.
 You can add as many as you want.

+More examples and information about this package can be found [here.](https://www.talvbansal.me/blog/send-notifications-to-ms-teams-with-laravel/)

 ## Changelog